wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

 ##### 149 Service on master or owner of ship

-*   (1) If the master or owner of a ship is a defendant in a prosecution for an offence against [section 132(1)(a)][172], service on the defendant of a summons or other document is achieved for the purposes of the [Summary Proceedings Act 1957][328] if the summons or other document is---
+*   (1) If the master or owner of a ship is a defendant in a prosecution for an offence against [section 132(1)(a)][172], service on the defendant of a summons or other document is achieved for the purposes of the [Criminal Procedure Act 2011][329] if the summons or other document is---

     *   (a) delivered personally to the agent of the ship on behalf of the defendant or is brought to the notice of the agent if the agent refuses to accept it on behalf of the defendant; or

     *   (b) sent to the agent of the ship by registered letter addressed to that agent on behalf of the defendant at the agent's last known or usual place of residence or business; or

-    *   (c) served in accordance with [section 24][329] of the Summary Proceedings Act 1957 if a District Court Judge, Justice, Community Magistrate, or Registrar directs that the document or summons must be served in accordance with that section.
+    *   (c) served in accordance with rules made under the [Criminal Procedure Act 2011][329] if a District Court Judge, Justice, Community Magistrate, or Registrar directs that the document or summons must be served in accordance with those rules.

     (2) Subsection (1) applies despite any other enactment.

     (3) If a summons or document is sent by post under subsection (1)(b), it is presumed to be received by the agent at the time at which the notice or document would have been delivered in the ordinary course of the post.

+    Section 149(1): amended, on 4 October 2013, by [regulation 3(1)][313] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

+    Section 149(1)(c): amended, on 4 October 2013, by [regulation 3(1)][313] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 #### Incorporation by reference